-- Return the holding deposit to the tenant within 7 days of completion;
+- Provide a full refund of the holding deposit to the tenant within 7 days of completion;

-- Deduct the holding deposit from your first rent installment if the tenant agrees; or,
+- Deduct the holding deposit from the first month's rent if the tenant agrees; or,

 - Put the holding deposit towards the tenant’s property deposit with the consent of the tenant.

 However, the sheer fact that an individual has signed a holding deposit for the property does not mean that they are guaranteed to become the tenant.
 A landlord or letting agent can later decide not to rent to the property or the prospective tenant might fail the right to rent checks meaning the landlord is legally required to refuse the let.
-A landlord also has the right to refuse a let if the prospective tenant has also made certain misrepresentations to the letting agent or landlord (such as about their credit ratings).
+A landlord also has the right to refuse a let if the prospective tenant has provided misleading information to the letting agent or landlord (such as about their credit ratings).
 A landlord or letting agent can refuse the let if the tenant's referencing checks are not satisfactory.

 If the individual does not go ahead with the tenancy agreement, they naturally lose the holding deposit- its very purpose was to provide the landlord with redress if this was to occur.

 For more information, or if you have any further questions, please visit our questions page.

 Legislate is a contracting platform where you can create easy-to-understand and legally valid agreements on your own terms.
 You can read how to create your first Legislate agreements in our tutorial and watch a short demo.
 If you would like to try Legislate, please book an introductory call.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.